Delmonico's: Origin

 The original Delmonico's opened in 1827 in a rented pastry shop at 23 William Street, and appeared in a list of restaurants in 1830.
-It was opened by Italian-Swiss immigrants, the brothers Giovanni and Pietro Delmonico.
+It was opened by Swiss-Italian immigrants, the brothers Giovanni and Pietro Delmonico.
 In 1831, they were joined by their nephew, Lorenzo, who eventually became responsible for the restaurant's wine list and menu.

 The brothers moved their restaurant several times before settling at 56 Beaver Street (also 2 South William Street).
 When the building was opened on a grand scale in August 1837 after the Great Fire of New York, New Yorkers were told that the columns by the entrance had been imported from the ruins of Pompeii.
 It eventually became one of the most famous restaurants in New York, with its reputation eventually growing to international prominence.

 Expansion and closure

 Beginning in the 1850s, the restaurant hosted the annual gathering of the New England Society of New York, which featured many important speakers of the day.
 In 1860, Delmonico's provided the supper at the Grand Ball welcoming the Prince of Wales at the Academy of Music on East 14th Street.
 Supper was set out in a specially constructed room; the menu was French, and the pièces montées represented Queen Victoria and Prince Albert, the Great Eastern and Flora's Vase.
 The New York Times reported, "We may frankly say that we have never seen a public supper served in a more inapproachable [sic] (Note: Inapproachable: "irreproachable" may have been intended, unless a covert reference to the evening's crush was implied.) fashion, with greater discretion, or upon a more luxurious scale".
 In 1862, the restaurant hired Charles Ranhofer, considered one of the greatest chefs of his day.

 The business was so successful that from 1865 to 1888, it expanded to four restaurants of the same name.
 At various times, there were Delmonico's at ten locations.
 By 1876, news of the prices at New York's restaurants, including Delmonico's, spread at least as far as Colorado where complaints about the cost of wine, eggs, bread and butter, potatoes, and coffee ("forty cents a cup"), appeared in the Pueblo Colorado Daily Chieftain.

 In 1884, Republican presidential nominee James G. Blaine attended a dinner at Delmonico's with his wealthy backers.
 This was picked up by the press, and used against Blaine to show him as disconnected from poor and working-class Americans, particularly in a political cartoon of the dinner on the front page of the New York World.
 The menu from the dinner was also circulated by the Democrats for the same purpose.
-Blaine would go on to lose to Grover Cleveland in an election that was ultimately decided by a less than one thousand vote difference in New York.
+Blaine would go on to lose to Grover Cleveland in an election that was ultimately decided by a difference of fewer than 1,000 votes in New York.